mybb/docs.mybb.com/extend/browsing-downloading-from-extend.md

 [![Browsing and Filtering](/assets/images/extend/downloaders1.png)](/assets/images/extend/downloaders1.png)

-For each projects you can view the cover and this informations:
+For each project you can view the cover and the following information:

 - Title